ModelAtlasofTheEarth/Model-Submission/README.md

 * Your model will be https://github.com/ModelAtlasofTheEarth/Model_Submission/labels/published on the NCIs GeoNetworkCatalog
 * It will recieve a DOI and this will be automatically added to your model metadata
 * Your model will be featured on the M@TE website

+# To do

+- [ ] Fix file size limits, Add note like, larger files can be added to your model repository later
+- [ ] Is the licence URL being handled properly?
+Check URL, (Add a set of images to the website, and associate each licence with an image)
+- [x] Is there a visual cue for test running again - One option is to have the bot write a on-line "building model information"
+- [ ] Need to add model contributor as an owner of the repository
+- [ ] Check this text on this issue template: "Please check our [model repository](https://airtable.com/shrUcrUnd7jB9ChZV) to explore valid licenses."
+- [ ] UX - explain between model code and software framework
+- [ ] Can tick yes and no for "intending to submit data"
+- [ ] If parse issue crashes, a developer/ bug label need to be added.
+- [ ] Fix the call to Zenodo being hardcoded into the doi/Api
+- [ ] Comet Haley